-COUNTS 7 and 8

-DEPORTATION, INHUMANE ACTS
+COUNTS 7 and 8 DEPORTATION, INHUMANE ACTS

-- 67. Ratko MLADIĆ committed in concert with others, planned, instigated, ordered, and/or aided and abetted the forcible transfer and deportation of Bosnian Muslims and Bosnian Croats from the Municipalities and from Srebrenica.
-In addition, Ratko MLADIĆ knew or had reason to know that forcible transfer and deportation were about to be or had been committed by his subordinates, and he failed to take the necessary and reasonable measures to prevent such acts or punish the perpetrators thereof. - 68.
-As described below, between March 1992 and 30 November 1995, Serb Forces and Bosnian Serb Political and Governmental Organs forcibly displaced Bosnian Muslims and Bosnian Croats from areas within the Municipalities and within Srebrenica in which they were lawfully present either across a de facto or de jure border or internally without the crossing of a de facto or de jure border.
-Ratko MLADIĆ is criminally responsible for these acts of forcible displacement carried out between 12 May 1992 and 30 November 1995. - 69.
-As alleged in paragraphs 8 to 13, between 12 May 1992 and 30 November 1995 Ratko MLADIĆ participated in a joint criminal enterprise to permanently remove Bosnian Muslims and Bosnian Croats from the territories of BiH claimed as Bosnian Serb territory by means which included the crimes of forcible transfer and deportation. - 70.
-Beginning in March 1992, restrictive and discriminatory measures, arbitrary arrest and detention, harassment, torture, rape and other acts of sexual violence, killing, and destruction of houses and cultural monuments and sacred sites, all targeting Bosnian Muslims and Bosnian Croats in the Municipalities, as well as the threat of further such acts, caused Bosnian Muslims and Bosnian Croats to flee in fear.
+68. Radovan KARADŽIĆ committed in concert with others, planned, instigated, ordered, and/or aided and abetted the forcible transfer and deportation of Bosnian Muslims and Bosnian Croats from the

+Municipalities and from Srebrenica.
+In addition, Radovan KARADŽIĆ knew or had reason to know that forcible transfer and deportation were about to be or had been committed by his subordinates, and he failed to take the necessary and reasonable measures to prevent such acts or punish the perpetrators thereof.

+69. As described below, between March 1992 and 30 November 1995, Serb Forces and Bosnian Serb Political and Governmental Organs forcibly displaced Bosnian Muslims and Bosnian Croats from areas within the Municipalities and within Srebrenica in which they were lawfully present either across a de facto or de jure border or internally without the crossing of a de facto or de jure border.

+70. As alleged in paragraphs 9 to 14 Radovan KARADŽIĆ participated in a joint criminal enterprise to permanently remove Bosnian Muslims and Bosnian Croats from the territories of BiH claimed as Bosnian Serb territory by means which included the crimes of forcible transfer and deportation.

+71. Beginning in March 1992, restrictive and discriminatory measures, arbitrary arrest and detention, harassment, torture, rape and other acts of sexual violence, killing, and destruction of houses and cultural monuments and sacred sites, all targeting Bosnian Muslims and Bosnian Croats in the Municipalities, as well as the threat of further such acts, caused Bosnian Muslims and Bosnian Croats to flee in fear.
 Others were physically driven out.

-- 71. As a result of these acts, most of the Bosnian Muslims and Bosnian Croats from the Municipalities had been forcibly displaced by the end of 1992.
-However, acts of forcible displacement continued thereafter, including between January and March 1993 when Serb Forces attacked the Cerska (Vlasenica municipality) and Konjević Polje (Bratunac municipality) areas in eastern BiH, causing thousands of Bosnian Muslims to flee. - 72.
-Many Bosnian Muslims who were forcibly displaced from their homes in Eastern Bosnia both during and after 1992, fled to the Srebrenica enclave.
-By resolutions dated 16 April 1993 and 6 May 1993, the UN Security Council declared Srebrenica, Žepa, Goražde and Sarajevo (and their surroundings) as "safe areas" which were to be free from armed attack or any other hostile act. - 73.
-Beginning in March 1995, with the objective of permanently removing Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territory, Ratko MLADIĆ in concert with other members of this joint criminal enterprise implemented, and/or used others to implement, a plan to take over the Srebrenica enclave and forcibly transfer and/or deport its Bosnian Muslim population.
-Prior to the takeover, humanitarian aid was restricted to the enclave, and civilian targets were shelled and sniped in an effort to make life impossible for the inhabitants of the enclave and to remove its population.
+72. As a result of these acts, most of the Bosnian Muslims and Bosnian Croats from the Municipalities had been forcibly displaced by the end of 1992.
+However, acts of forcible displacement continued thereafter, including between January and March 1993 when Serb Forces attacked the Cerska (Vlasenica municipality) and Konjević Polje (Bratunac municipality) areas in eastern BiH, causing thousands of Bosnian Muslims to flee.

+73. Many Bosnian Muslims who were forcibly displaced from their homes in Eastern Bosnia both during and after 1992, fled to the Srebrenica enclave.
+On 16 April 1993, the UN Security Council declared Srebrenica, Žepa, Goražde and Sarajevo (and their surroundings) as "safe areas" which were to be free from armed attack or any other hostile act.

+74. Beginning in March 1995, with the objective of permanently removing Bosnian Muslims and Bosnian Croats from Bosnian Serbclaimed territory, Radovan KARADŽIĆ in concert with other members of this joint criminal enterprise implemented, and/or used others to implement, a plan to take over the Srebrenica enclave and forcibly transfer and/or deport its Bosnian Muslim population.
+Prior to the take over, humanitarian aid was restricted to the enclave, and civilian targets were shelled and sniped in an effort to make life impossible for the inhabitants of the enclave and to remove its population.